Beer in Costa Rica: Craft beer in Costa Rica

 Around 2012 a few companies such as TicoBirra and La Bodega de Chema started to import and sell to particulars the required ingredients (such as malt, hops or yeast), the equipment and tools, and also started to teach in workshops how to brew beer.
 This accelerated the creation of new breweries.

-Since 2012, the Festival de Cerveza Artesanal (Craft Beer Festival) showcases the current brews in the craft beer scene of Costa Rica, its growth from 400 attendees in the first appearance to around 3000 in the 2014 edition shows the significant growth of the industry and the newly acquired taste for different kind of beers for the local Costa Ricans.
+Since 2012, the Festival de Cerveza Artesanal (Craft Beer Festival) has showcased the current brews in the craft beer scene of Costa Rica, its growth from 400 attendees in the first appearance to around 3000 in the 2014 edition shows a significant growth of the industry and the newly acquired taste for different kind of beers for the local Costa Ricans.

-By 2014 the impact of the microbreweries on the local market prompted Florida Ice & Farm Co. to start its own craft beer division, called La Micro Brewing Company.
+By 2014 the impact of the microbreweries on the local market prompted Florida Ice & Farm Co. to start its craft beer division, called La Micro Brewing Company.

+In 2022, there were around 200 micro-breweries.
+While most breweries are in the capital, Guanacaste Province experienced a boom in craft beer.

 Trademark disputes

 In 2013, the microbrewery El Búho Cervecería Artesanal, started to sell their beer, Búho, an imperial stout style of beer, however the trademark was not registered.
 In 2014, the microbrewery offshoot of Florida Ice & Farm Co., La Micro Brewing Company, started to produce and sell Búho, a bock style beer, and registered the trademark name.
 A legal dispute was ensued, and the trademark office of Costa Rica, finally issued the trademarked name "Búho" to Florida Ice & Farm Co.
 El Búho Cervecería Artesanal changed its name to Bora Brewing Company.